tjFogarty/tj-ie/src/site/posts/text-selection-particle-effects.md

 9. If we're moving left, our `x` position will be the `left` value, otherwise, we'll use `right`
 10. Our `y` value will be the `y` value of our chosen bounds, plus the height of the selection so the particles appear below the text

-Thanks to {% external-link "https://twitter.com/Mamboleoo", "Louis Hoebregts" %} for a great article.
+Thanks to [Louis Hoebregts](https://twitter.com/Mamboleoo) for a great article.
 I had a bunch of fun and confusion getting this to work, but it was a welcome distraction.

 <p class="codepen" data-height="565" data-theme-id="light" data-default-tab="result" data-user="tjFogarty" data-slug-hash="mdJKNZM" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Particle Effects on Text Selection">
   <span>See the Pen <a href="https://codepen.io/tjFogarty/pen/mdJKNZM">